annahanslc/ames-housing-data/README.md

        ![sns_facet_neighborhood_grlivarea](https://github.com/user-attachments/assets/bfc5aed4-c76e-401c-b895-8ccaa16bb919)

 3. 📏 Not surprisingly, **area** (measured in square feet), correlates highly with the SalePrice.
 The bigger the home, the more expensive it tends to be.
 There are several features that lend to gauging the size of the home.
-In my feature engineering, I hope to find way new ways to capture the level of "luxury" of the home, rather than just the size.
+In my feature engineering, I will try to find ways to capture the level of "luxury" of the home, rather than just the size.

     1. **GrLivArea** has the 3rd highest correlation with SalePrice, so I used the below **seaborn regplot** to visualize the relationship between the two.
 As expected, the regplot shows a positive correlation between SalePrice and GrLivArea.
 The line represents the best-fit linear regression model, and the shaded area is the confidence interval, which represents the level of uncertainty of the model.
 The confidence interval here is fairly narrow, which means that model is fairly confident.
 How tightly the datapoints are clustered around the regression line speaks to the strength of the relationship.
 The observations surround the line, however, they are not tightly clustered, so GrLivArea is in no way a perfect predictor of SalePrice.
 This is especially evident with the outliers that have a large GrLivArea, but do not fetch a high SalePrice.